severalnines/docs/user-guide/deploy.rst

 	- Oracle - MySQL Server by Oracle

 * **Version**
 	- Select the MySQL version for new deployment.
-For Oracle, only 5.7 is supported.
-For Percona, 5.6 and 5.7 while MariaDB, 10.1, 10.2 and 10.3 are supported.
+For Oracle, only 5.7 and 8.0 are supported.
+For Percona, 5.6, 5.7 and 8.0 while MariaDB, 10.1, 10.2 and 10.3 are supported.

 * **Server Data Directory**
 	- Location of MySQL data directory.
 Default is ``/var/lib/mysql``.